 Once the Court has heard from all parties, the matter will be submitted for decision.
 Once submitted, the Court will make a ruling, and no further argument shall be considered.

-Participants MAY NOT record the video conference or teleconference.
+Participants SHALL NOT record the video conference or teleconference.
 ADVISORY: The virtual hearing MAY NOT be photographed, recorded (audio or video), or rebroadcast without prior written judicial authorization consistent with California Rules of Court, rule 1.150, and San Diego Superior Court General Order of the Presiding Department, Order No. 010120-02.
 Please be advised that any unauthorized recording, photography, or rebroadcast without prior written judicial authorization may be a basis for a citation for contempt of court or an order imposing monetary or other sanctions as provided by law.
 (Cal.
 Rules of Court, rule 1.150(h).)

 Guidelines for Participants